Plan your last-minute holiday

 Haven for Lovers: Embracing Romance in Paradise this February 2024

 Indulge in an unparalleled romantic escape at Kandima, where pristine white sands beckon you and your loved one to stroll hand in hand.
-The meticulously crafted Valentine's Day theme creates an intimate and magical atmosphere exclusively for couples.
-Join the Love Karnival from February 12-14, 2024, at #YourKindOfPlace.
+The meticulously crafted Valentine’s Day theme creates an intimate and magical atmosphere exclusively for couples.
+Join the Love Karnival from February 12th to 14th, 2024, at #YourKindOfPlace.

 Let the ‘TropiKal Sundowner’ enchant you with live acoustic melodies and complimentary canapés as you cherish these precious moments.
 At Kandima, every detail is crafted to make your celebration of love unforgettable.